mikecurran/launchschool/README.md

 ## Front-end Development
   1. 201 - HTML & CSS
-  2. 220 - Javascript and Front-End Programming
+  2. 210 - Computational Thinking and JavaScript Programming
+  3. 220 - Front End Development with JavaScript
-  3. 260 - Building Applications with Client-Side MVC
+  4. 260 - Building Applications with Client-Side MVC

 ## Frameworks, Integrations and Advanced Topics
   1. 301 - Rapid Prototyping with Ruby on Rails